civisanalytics/civis-python/docs/source/parallel.rst

-Instead of defining and creating new container scripts with :func:`~civis.parallel.make_backend_factory`, you can use :func:`~civis.parallel.make_backend_template_factory` to launch custom scripts from a templated script.
+Instead of defining and creating new container scripts with :func:`~civis.parallel.make_backend_factory`, you can use :func:`~civis.parallel.make_backend_template_factory` to launch custom scripts from a script template.
 To use the template factory, your backing container script must have the Civis Python client installed, and its run command must finish by calling ``civis_joblib_worker`` with no arguments.
-The template must accept the parameter "JOBLIB_FUNC_FILE_ID".
+The template must accept the parameter ``JOBLIB_FUNC_FILE_ID``.
 The Civis joblib backend will use this parameter to transport your remote work.

 Examples